Thursday, September 26, 2024

 So how do we solve the problem?
 How do we protect people from false accusations, considering an accusation alone can be so terribly damaging?

 First, I will point out that complaints can be false.
 The schoolteacher incident is probably not unusual.
-For example, a person can badly over-react to a comment or behaviour, especially if they have a history of being subject to abuse.
+For example, a person can badly over-react to a comment or behaviour, especially if they've been triggered due to a history of personal abuse.
 Some may even lie for a selfish or vengeful ends, as was the case in my previous example.
 Also there can be mistakes.
 If a man accidentally brushes up against a woman the wrong way, yet the woman does not agree it was an accident, then he could be in serious trouble.
 These sort of things can and do happen.

-The solution I think is simple.
-It should be illegal to go public with a complaint about someone of a sexual nature, at least until some kind of conviction is achieved (the courts should decide).
-Until then, a public complaint should be considered a serious form of slander, and come with proportionate legal consequences.
-If you believe in innocent until proven guilty, then this is how it needs to be because, again, a complaint alone is so damaging - it creates a [material] conviction without a trial.
+The solution, I think, is simple.
+It should be illegal to go public with a complaint of a sexual nature, until some kind of conviction is achieved (the courts should decide).
+Until then, an open complaint should be considered a serious form of slander and come with proportionate legal consequences.
+If you believe in innocent until proven guilty, then this is how it needs to be - because, again, a complaint alone is damaging.
+Materially, is creates a conviction without a trial.

 I can imagine some people disagreeing with me, because as Hilary Clinton once said [paraphrasing] "If a woman has been abused, she has the right to be believed".
-Hilary was doing politics of course, because there must always be evidence for a conviction to be achieved.
+Hilary was doing politics of course, because there must always be evidence to support a conviction.
 Your word is not enough.
-This is the way it is, because if it isn't then we might as well abandon the idea of an evidence-based legal system altogether and go back to the stoneage.
+This is the way it is, because if it isn't then we might as well abandon our evidence-based legal system, and go back to the stoneage where any corrupt or mistaken accuser can destroy a given target.

 Sadly, this does mean that many real abuse cases will not lead to firings or convictions, which will of course be happening today, but the fact remains you simply must retain the standard of innocent until proven guilty.

-If a women (or man) is worried about the risk of being sexually harassed, then they should organise their life around that so to make the risk as tolerable as possible - there's nothing else you can do.
-In an ideal world, all bad behaviour would be provable and dealt with; but alas, until we all wear 360-degree bodycams 24/7 (no thanks?), it simply won't happen.
+If a women (or man) is worried about the risk of being sexually harassed, then they should organise their life around that risk so to make it as tolerable as possible - there's nothing else you can do.
+In an ideal world, all bad behaviour would be provable and dealt with.
+But alas, until we all wear 360-degree bodycams 24/7 (no thanks?) it simply won't happen.
 And again, proof must be the standard.